jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

    |Top correlation + Neural network|0.66|0.58|0.72|
    |Top correlation + Random Forest Classifier|0.78|0.68|0.80|

+Figure 7 showed ROC curves from top models using different approaches of feature selection.
+It was noticed that corr + random forest have a better performance (high True positive rate) on both low and high False positive rate (1 - specificity).
+In cancer diagnosis, we want to avoid false negative but can bear some false positive.
+In this case, L1 norm + random forest can also be acceptable if bearing about 0.5 of False positive rate.

 <div align="center">
   Figure 7.
 ROC curves of the test set for different built models